terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 The attacker triggered the listener on every input on the site, and he is sending each key input to his server as an encoded message in the form of `ws.send("{random} {input_key}", key2)`.

-By looking at the `WebScokets` I noticed that there are packets of length ~219, ~63, ~85.
+By looking at the `WebSockets` I noticed that there are packets of length ~219, ~63, ~85.
 First ones are encoded `User-Agent messages`, second - `pings` and the last ones, are the ones I need - `user input`.

 ![websocket]